carsonoid/workshop-guts-of-git/content/docs/workshop/fundamentals/index.md

 ## Creating a New Repository

 It's time to start by making an empty Git repository.
-We do this by making a directory, chaning into it, and using `git init`
+We do this by making a directory, changing into it, and using `git init`

 {{< tabs "setup-repo" >}}
 {{< tab "bash" >}}